powersjohnp/portfolio/README.md

 research_task.m
 This function runs a research task using the PsychToolBox package for MATLAB.
 Research participants completed this task, which involved viewing images and making ratings, while undergoing fMRI scanning of brain activity.

+discrete_sampling.m
+This function generates a set of values from a discrete distribution that matches various user-specified criteria.
+It was used to generate a variable that is needed for fMRI research task designs.

 ### BASH
 data_extraction.sh
 This script extracts data from log files that were generated while participants completed a research task in an MRI scanner.
 These data are then reconstructed into files that will be used for analyses of brain activity.